cohsk/athena-alpine-rclone/FAQ.md

+Q: How do I exec into the rclone container?

+A: ssh into a Cohesity node and get to the bash prompt.
+Then we'll need to get the namespace and the pod name to get into the rclone container.
+To get app namespaces and pods use this command

+     * kubectl.sh get pods -A | egrep 'rclone'

+Then use this command to exec into the rclone container.
+Replace "rclone_namespace" and "rclone_pod" with appropriate values from the command output above.

+     * kubectl.sh -n rclone_namespace exec -it rclone_pod sh

+Here is a video showing this process -- https://youtu.be/ux1p4s8nWyw

+Note -- depending on system resources and app launch settings you may have more than one rclone pod per Cohesity node.
+The concept behind this is that with large workloads, we can spread portions of a copy or sync job across many pods.

 Q: Can we create separate multiple rclone instances in a single cohesity CE cluster or is it going to be a 1:1 effort?

 A: Yes, multiple instances can run on the same cluster.
 Each instance will be assigned a unique port for GUI access.
 Each will run in a separate container for cli access.